ursinusgraphics/Modules/_pages/Module11_RayCasting/exercise-ray.md

     isvisible: true
     code: |
         /**
-         * Compute the complex product of two complex numbers
+         * Compute the normal of a sphere at a point on the sphere
-         * represented as vectors
          *
          * @param {vec3} c: The center of the sphere
          * @param {vec3} p: The point of intersection